 - Olive Oil – you can omit the oil and saute the vegetables in 1/2 cup water or vegetable broth.

-- Onion, Celery, Bell Pepper, Garlic – add flavor to the stew.
+- Onion, Celery, Bell Pepper, and Garlic – add flavor to the stew.

 - Spices – the smoked paprika, Creole seasoning, and liquid smoke combination gives is a real smoky flavor without using traditional ham hocks.
 I also added thyme and bay leaves for that herby flavor.